taublast/DrawnUi.Breakout/README.md

 * Uses [SkiaSharp](https://github.com/mono/SkiaSharp) to make this all possible

 ## Development Notes
+* Actuallly you need to install Hot Preview dotnet tool to compile the app if previews nuget is referenced:
+    ```bash
+    dotnet tool install -g HotPreview.DevTools
+    ```
 * `MainPage.HotPreview.cs` contains all the HotPreview items.
 Read an article about [how to use HotPreview](https://github.com/BretJohnson/hot-preview).
 * `Soundflow` solved Android performance playing sounds/music.